 Painting Our Bathroom Cabinets Benjamin Moore Hale Navy

 Our downstairs powder room is our most used bathroom by our family.
-This room is a cute, non offensive all white bathroom, and only 2 years old.
+This room is a cute, non offensive all white bathroom cabinet, and only 2 years old.
 It looked nice, very neutral- perhaps to the point of being described as vanilla.

 Nothing exciting but it is pretty, bright and clean.
 The white on white trend is still going strong – but I was ready for some interest in here.
-I wanted something that stood out!
+I wanted something that stood out, so I said goodbye to our white bathroom vanity.

 The budget for this bathroom refresh was small since it is basically new – so I thought I would try my hand at painting the bathroom cabinets myself!